WebOfTrustInfo/verifiable-news/sketchpad.md

 This section discusses reasoning, rules, templates, evidence, sources and the citing and referencing of materials.

-Here is a sketch of HTML-embedded schema support:
+Here is a sketch of support:
 ```json
 {
   "support": {